 To download UPSC Prelims 2021 Question Papers PDF, visit the linked article.

-While you don’t have to study separate content for the civil services essay paper, for your general studies preparation is enough to cover possible topics, you do have to remember certain aspects of writing a good essay if you want to have an edge over your fellow UPSC aspirants.
+Your general studies preparation is enough to cover possible topics, and you don’t have to study separate content for the civil services essay paper.
+You do have to remember certain aspects of writing a good essay if you want to have the edge over your fellow UPSC aspirants.
 A lot of IAS aspirants make the mistake of not focusing on the essay paper because of its general nature.
-However, there are many advantages of concentrating on this paper such as:
+However, there are many advantages of concentrating on this paper, such as:

 - You have the option of selecting one topic out of four.
 You should be able to leverage this to your advantage and shine in this paper.